raiden-network/raiden/docs/rest_api.rst

    :statuscode 201: Channel created successfully
    :statuscode 202: Creation of the channel has been started but did not finish yet.
 Please check again once the related transaction has been mined.
    :statuscode 400: Provided JSON is in some way malformed
+   :statuscode 402: Insufficient ETH to pay for the gas of the channel open on-chain transaction
    :statuscode 408: Deposit event was not read in time by the Ethereum node
    :statuscode 409: Invalid input, e. g. too low a settle timeout
    :statuscode 500: Internal Raiden node error